KU-Blockchain/xrp-docs/README.md

 - health records and ledgers for evidence
 - system and local manisfests
 - Local instances of the XRP ledger.

-What do we need to download an XRP client.
+- What do we need to download an XRP client.
-Getting it initialized for the client
+- Getting it initialized for the client
-Lauren wants to do a hackathon with XRP
+- Lauren wants to do a hackathon with XRP
 ### Goal
 How to read and write out of the blockchain

 ### Reference
 Develop a basic understanding of the XRP Ledger's consensus mechanism.
 [Documentation](https://xrpl.org/concepts.html)

-### Key Concepts
-**Understanding what Consensus is**

-Consensus is the most important property of any decentralized payment system.
-In traditional centralized payment systems, one authoritative administrator gets the final say in how and when payments occur.
-Decentralized systems, by definition, don't have an administrator to do that.
-Instead, decentralized systems like the XRP Ledger define a set of rules all participants follow, so every participant can agree on the exact same series of events and their outcome at any point in time.
-We call this set of rules a consensus protocol.

-XRP Project
-First steps

-Reading and writing to it
-How to create NFTs on it
-There’s a test bed for running attestation stuff
-Don’t rely on personal equipment… use server
-Getting set up: perry will talk to sysadmins and get people set up with accounts Dive into documentation
-Want to be able to read/write to XRP, create NFTs, integrate with attestation managers.
-Want to be able to swap in and out different chains.